natanfudge/HardCraft/ideas.md

 ## New mob mechanics
   - Mobs may be dumb - and destroy anything no matter how strong the block is - or be smart and find the weakest blocks to destroy to get to the player.
   - Mobs may have a bigger step height.

-## Push balance
-- Since mobs don't break blocks from far away, pushing them would be too strong.
-So everything that involves pushing is nerfed.
-- Liquids have only a small effect on mobs and they can all swim.
+  - It makes sense for mobs to have a set of capabilities, and then unlock them as the game progresses, for example:
-- High-level Mobs cannot be pushed by contraptions
+	  - Level 1: Vanilla Mobs
+	  - Level 2: Unlock breaking blocks
+	  - Level 3: Unlock Climbing
+	  - Level 4: Water resistance
+	  - Level 5: Lava Resistance
+	  - Level 6: Push resistance

 # Secondary TODO